What is an excellent cure for toothache?

 - Apply ice packs to the face if you have significant swelling.

-What is the best painkiller for a toothache?
+What is the number one thing to take for relief from a toothache?

-The most effective pain reliever for toothaches is a combination of Tylenol and ibuprofen.
+The most effective way to relieve discomfort from a toothache is a combination of Tylenol and ibuprofen.
 You can take them in alternating doses for maximum effect.

-Usually toothaches are a cause for concern and there is no best cure for toothache.
-Any home remedy is simply a short-term solution to provide you with pain relief until you can receive dental treatment for the condition causing the toothache.
+Usually toothaches are a cause for concern and there is no “one size fits all cure” for toothache.
+Any home remedy is simply a short-term solution to provide you with relief until you can receive dental treatment for the condition causing the toothache.
 You can try some of the solutions listed above while you are waiting to see your toothache dentist in Lincoln, NE.
 These solutions will not cure your problem.

 How do you stop a broken tooth from hurting?

-What is the best natural antibiotic for tooth infection?
+What is an excellent natural antibiotic for tooth infection?

 Call your toothache dentist in Lincoln, NE immediately, then take a combination of Tylenol and ibuprofen and apply orajel or clove oil directly to your tooth.
-Continue to take your doses of over-the-counter pain relievers until your tooth can be treated.
-If your tooth is infected, your dentist may prescribe antibiotics which will also help to reduce pain temporarily until the cause of your toothache can be addressed.
+Continue to take all doses of any over-the-counter medications until your tooth can be treated.
+If your tooth is infected, your dentist may prescribe antibiotics which will also help to reduce discomfort temporarily until the cause of your toothache can be addressed.